jojozhuang/jojozhuang.github.io/_posts/2016-09-15-install-docker-toolboxand-kitematic-on-mac.md

 ![MIME Type](/public/pics/2016-09-15/installfinished.png)

 ## 4. Terminals
-It's necessary to understand the structure of dockers and what terminal are there.
+It's necessary to understand the structure of docker and what terminal can access it.
+## 4.1 Without Virtual Machine
-If you install docker manually, like what I did in Ubuntu, refer to the posting [Install and Use Docker on Ubuntu](http://jojozhuang.github.io/blog/2016/09/10/install-and-use-docker-on-ubuntu/), the docker is installed in host machine.
+If you install docker manually, like what I did for Ubuntu mentioned in the posting [Install and Use Docker on Ubuntu](http://jojozhuang.github.io/blog/2016/09/10/install-and-use-docker-on-ubuntu/), the docker is hosted directly by host machine.
+The host terminal can access both docker and host system.
 ![MIME Type](/public/pics/2016-09-15/terminal-pm.png)
+## 4.2 With Virtual Machine
-If you install docker toolbox, the structure is different, there is one more VirtualBox VM.
+If you install docker through Docker Toolbox, like what we did in step 3, the structure is different.
+There is one more VirtualBox VM between host machine and docker machine.
+In this case, you can only use Docker QuickStart Terminal to access docker.
 ![MIME Type](/public/pics/2016-09-15/terminal-vm.png)
+## 4.3 Types of Terminal
-There are three types of terminal.
+There are three types of terminal if docker is hosted on virtual machine.
  Type                       | Description                    |  How to launch?
 ----------------------------|--------------------------------|----------------------
- Host Terminal              | The system terminal of host OS | Spotlight Search->terminal Docker QuickStart Terminal | The terminal for docker        | Spotlight Search->Docker QuickStart Terminal Container Terminal         | The terminal within container  | In Docker Terminal, execute 'docker exec -it <container> sh'
+ Host Terminal              | The system terminal of host OS | Spotlight Search->terminal Docker QuickStart Terminal | The terminal for docker        | Spotlight Search->Docker QuickStart Terminal Container Terminal         | The terminal within container  | In Docker Terminal, execute 'docker exec -it \<container\> sh'

-Whenever you want to work through command lines, be sure you are in the right terminal.
-For example, you cannot access docker in host terminal.
+Whenever you start to work in command lines, be sure you are in the right terminal.
+For example, you cannot access docker in host terminal if it's in the virtual machine.
 ![MIME Type](/public/pics/2016-09-15/terminal-fail.png)

 ## 5. Use Kitematic